Stanley Hollis

 Stanley Elton Hollis VC (21 September 1912 – 8 February 1972) was a British recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

-He had the distinction of receiving the only Victoria Cross awarded on D-Day (6 June 1944).
+He had the distinction of receiving the only Victoria Cross awarded for actions on D-Day (6 June 1944).

-Background
+Early life

-Stanley Hollis was born in Middlesbrough, North Riding of Yorkshire, England, where he lived and attended the local school until 1926; when his parents (Edith and Alfred Hollis) moved to Robin Hood's Bay, where he worked in his father's fish and chip shop.
+Stanley Hollis was born in Middlesbrough, North Riding of Yorkshire, England, where he lived and attended the local school until 1926.
+Then his parents (Edith and Alfred Hollis) moved to Robin Hood's Bay, where he worked in his father's fish and chip shop.

 In 1929 he was apprenticed to a Whitby shipping company, to learn to be a Navigation Officer.
-He made regular voyages to West Africa; but in 1930 fell ill with blackwater fever, which ended his merchant navy career.
-Returning to North Ormesby, Middlesbrough he worked as a lorry driver, and married Alice Clixby with whom he had a son and a daughter.
+He made regular voyages to West Africa, but in 1930 fell ill with blackwater fever, which ended his merchant navy career.
+Returning to North Ormesby, Middlesbrough, he worked as a lorry driver, and married Alice Clixby, with whom he had a son and a daughter.

 Military career

 In 1939 he enlisted in the Territorial Army, part of the British Army, in the 4th Battalion, Green Howards.
-At the outbreak of World War II he was mobilised and transferred to the 6th Battalion, Green Howards and went to France as part of the British Expeditionary Force in 1940, where he served as the commanding officer's despatch rider.
+At the outbreak of the Second World War he was mobilised and transferred to the 6th Battalion, Green Howards, and went to France as part of the British Expeditionary Force in 1940, where he served as the commanding officer's despatch rider.
 He was promoted from lance corporal to sergeant during the evacuation from Dunkirk.
 He then fought from El Alamein to Tunis as part of the British Eighth Army in the North African Campaign.
-He was promoted to company sergeant major shortly before the invasion of Sicily in 1943, where he was wounded at the battle of Primosole Bridge.
+He was made company sergeant major shortly before the invasion of Sicily in 1943, where he was wounded at the battle of Primosole Bridge.

 On D-Day, the 6th Green Howards landed on Gold Beach.
 As his company moved inland from the beaches after the initial landings, Hollis went with his company commander to investigate two German pillboxes which had been by-passed.
 He rushed the first, taking all but five of the occupants prisoner; and then dealt with the second, taking 26 prisoners.
 He next cleared a neighbouring trench.
 Later that day, he led an unsuccessful attack on an enemy position containing a field gun and multiple MG 42 machine guns.
-After withdrawing, he learned that two of his men had been left behind; and said to his commanding officer, Major Lofthouse: "I took them in.
+After withdrawing, he learned that two of his men had been left behind.
+He said to his commanding officer, Major Lofthouse, "I took them in.
 I will try to get them out."
-Taking a grenade from one of his men, Hollis carefully observed the enemy's pattern of behaviour and threw it at the most opportune moment.
-Unfortunately, he had failed to prime the grenade; but the enemy did not know that, and kept their heads down waiting for it to explode.
-By the time they had realised their mistake Hollis was on top of them, and had shot them down.
+Details below in the citation for his VC.

 In September 1944 he was wounded in the leg and evacuated to England, where he was decorated by King George VI on 10 October 1944.